Larry Wachtel

 Larry Wachtel (born Lawrence Marvin Wachtel; July 2, 1930 – December 2, 2007) was a stock, bonds, and equities commentator on the New York City metropolitan area radio.
 He added a populist flavor to his commentary on the stock market and spoke in a thick Brooklyn accent.

 Career

 His comments were heard on 1010 WINS radio three times each trading day from approximately 1972 until 2005.

 He was Senior Vice President of Wachovia Bank until 2005 and worked for Prudential before Wachovia took it over.

 Quotes

-Wachtel was known for his sign off catchphrase "Gather those rosebuds".
+Wachtel was known for his sign off catchphrase "Gather those rosebuds", which was inscribed on his tombstone after he died.